 Prospect research is a critical step in fund development planning and grant writing.
 So where do nonprofits go to find new funding prospects?

-The Greater New Orleans Foundation Organizational Effective initiative is proud to provide the Foundation Center Cooperating Collection for use by nonprofits and volunteers from across the region.
+The Greater New Orleans Foundation Organizational Effectiveness initiative is proud to provide the Foundation Center Cooperating Collection for use by nonprofits and volunteers from across the region.

 The workshop session is not focused on grantwriting, but is an exploration of effective use of the database, with an aim to assist organizations in understanding how the Foundation Center Directory Online can be used to:

-The Foundation Center Directory Online workshop is on Tuesday, June 26, 2018 from 9:00 am-11:00 am at the Center for Philanthropy (the Foundation’s home) at 919 St Charles Avenue, New Orleans, LA 70130.
+The Foundation Center Directory Online workshop is on Tuesday, September 11, 2018 from 9:00-11:00am at the Center for Philanthropy (home of the Greater New Orleans Foundation) at 919 St. Charles Avenue, New Orleans, LA 70130.
 Click here to register.

 Nonprofit professionals and volunteers can access the database for two hour blocks at a time, Monday-Friday 9:00 am-4:00 pm at the Center for Philanthropy (the Foundation’s home) at 919 St Charles Avenue, New Orleans, LA 70130.
 Please note, the database is not accessible when the Foundation is closed (most major holidays).
 The database is only accessible on site and you are strongly encouraged to make a reservation here.
 If you do not have an appointment, you may have to stop using the database should someone with an appointment arrive.